SysKitTeam/docs-point/releases/cloud/point-2025-02-25-release-note.md

 ## Improvements & Bug Fixes

-* **Improved scheduling for the Access Review policy.**
-  * You can now schedule Access Review policies on Monthly, Quarterly, and One-Time schedules.
-  * Point triggers the policy and starts the scheduled review based on the defined schedule.

-* **Fixed an issue** where the expiration dates for the Share with Specific People links were not synced correctly.

-* **Added a new column** to the Power Automate Inventory report, which can be selected from the column chooser: **Premium License**.

 * **Added the option to export audit reports** without including the details section.
   * This option is available on all Audit reports by clicking the arrow next to Export > Export without details.

+* **Added a new column** to the Power Automate Inventory report, which can be selected from the column chooser: **Premium License**.

+* **Fixed an issue** where the expiration dates for the Share with Specific People links were not synced correctly.

 * **Various improvements, including UX and UI fixes, are available**